realtux/exa/readme.md

 *contains console scripts that can be invoked with `npm run console <script name>`. see docs for proper format.*

 - **http**
-*contains api logic organized in one or more files. each file contains route definitions, middleware, and handlers. see docs for proper format*
+*contains api logic organized in one or more files. each file contains route definitions, middleware, and handlers. see docs for proper format.*

 - **library**
 *contains user defined library files. this is generally relevant js files for your project that don't fit anywhere else.*